 - Month 3: Added Fresh Breath oral rinse and began using the Healthy Breath toothpaste

-Additionally, it’s important to note that the mouthwash can go quickly.
+Additionally, it’s important to note that mouthwash can go quickly.
 I used up my 1st 16 oz. bottle in about 2 weeks or so and recommend buying them at least in the 2 bottle pack.

 You’ll need about 2 bottles per month if using it 2 times per day like I do.

 TheraBreath vs Listerine & other mouthwash brands

 I’ve used a number of other products including Listerine and a whitening mouthwash with peroxide.
 Unfortunately, in both cases they really didn’t help.

 By the way, nearly all toothpastes and mouthwash rinses you’ll find on the shelf are very similar in design & ingredients, so don’t buy into their claims.
 They’re not based on real science-based bad breath & anti-gingivitis research.

 Listerine (and the many copies out there) doesn’t really address plaque & breath problems effectively.
 I don’t recommend them because I feel like they’re a waste of your time and money.
 Especially with something as critical as gingivitis (and periodontitis).

 I would recommend TheraBreath’s mouthwashes any day of the week.
-While they’re a few dollars more, it’s a lot cheaper to do it right the first time with something that actually works and not pay for dental work later like I did.
+While they’re a few dollars more, it’s a lot cheaper to do it right the first time with something that actually works and not pay for dental work later as I did.

 Note that I will say, however, the Fresh Breath Invigorating Icy Mint rinse I have is a bit strong and reminds me of Listerine’s strong flavor.
 So if you’re not a fan of how strong Listerine is I’d recommend a different flavor.
 (The Healthy Gums oral rinse is very mild, though, so that’s not an issue there)